ir-uam/RELISON/docs/source/diffusion/protocols/protocols.rst

 For the probability threshold version, the arguments are the following ones:

 * :code:`numOwn`: the number of contents created by the user to propagate each iteration.
-* :code:`numRec`: the number of received contents to propagate each iteration.
 * :code:`threshold`: the minimum proportion of users who must send a user-generated content to the user before it can be propagated.

 and, for the count threshold version:

 * :code:`numOwn`: the number of contents created by the user to propagate each iteration.
-* :code:`numRec`: the number of received contents to propagate each iteration.
 * :code:`threshold`: the minimum number of users who must send a user-generated content to the user before it can be propagated.

 Configuration file
 ^^^^^^^^^^^^^^^^^^
-For the probability threshold version, the configuration is the following:
+For the proportion threshold version, the configuration is the following:

 .. code:: yaml

-  Threshold:
+  Proportion threshold:
     numOwn:
       type: int
       value: value